Kakuma: Health

 There is a 90-bed main hospital with the possibility and practice of referral to other hospitals in Kenya, five satellite clinics with a total capacity of 520.
-In agrees to assist one Kenyan.
-In 1997, a community mental health service was established by IRC and UNHCR: slightly less than 1% of the camp population used it between 1997 and 1999 and were given the following diagnoses: PTSD: 38.6%, Anxiety: 22.7%, Psychosis: 12.3%, Depression: 10.6%, Epilepsy: 6.9%.
+In 1997, a community mental health service was established by IRC and UNHCR: slightly less than 1% of the camp population used it between 1997 and 1999.
+Data from a 2004 study reports that 38.6% of patients were diagnosed with PTSD.
+22.7% were diagnosed with anxiety, 12.3% were diagnosed with psychosis, 10.6% with depression, and 6.9% with epilepsy.

 In 2021 the first paediatric operating theatre was installed.
 It was said to be the first in any refugee camp anywhere.
 The theatre was organised by a Scottish organisation called KidsOR and the theatre has a capacity for 1,000 operations each year.
 3,000 items were required to create it and a paedatric surgeon, Dr Neema Kaseje, trained the team who operate it.

 Work and income

 Restrictions on employment deter refugee jobseeking.
-However, all NGOs in the camp 'employ' refugees, but due to Kenyan laws prohibiting employment of refugees, they are engaged on a voluntary basis and paid an incentive, which is far lower than a wage would be for a Kenyan or international in an equivalent job.
+However, all NGOs in the camp 'employ' refugees, but due to Kenyan laws prohibiting employment of refugees, they are engaged on a voluntary basis and paid an "incentive", which is far lower than a wage would be for a Kenyan or international in an equivalent position.

 Refugees who work for aid agencies are paid around $20–40 per month.
-The salaries of the local Kenyan or the international staff are 10 to 100 times higher (for the same jobs), e.g. a refugee teacher was paid an 'incentive' of 3,000 KSh in contrast to Kenyan teachers who earned 12,000 KSh. $66,000 is paid to refugees per month in salaries and wages from employment in the humanitarian and commercial sectors.
-This practice is justified on the grounds that to pay refugees on a par with others would require them to have a work permit issued by the Kenyan authorities.
+The salaries of the local Kenyan or the international staff are 10 to 100 times higher (for the same jobs).
+For example, a refugee teacher was paid an 'incentive' of 3,000 KSh in contrast to Kenyan teachers who earned 12,000 KSh. $66,000 is paid to refugees per month in salaries and wages from employment in the humanitarian and commercial sectors.
+This practice is justified on the grounds that to pay refugees on par with others would require them to have a work permit issued by the Kenyan authorities.

 Incentive staff represents only a small fraction of the refugee population.
 The work opportunities available from the UNHCR, the WFP or partner agencies usually consist of jobs involving physical labour (construction and security) or low-level clerical work, including bookkeeping and nursing.
-Positions are filled through personal networks and influence.
 Incentives are vital to the survival of the population – they ensure that some money is injected into the camp economy.